yaoxiaoyong/Wayfarer/README.md

 # Wayfarer

+A collaboration between Olga Werner and Ryan Pillsbury.

 An ios app that helps you discover new ways to travel.
-In particular 52 of them.
+In particular, 52 of them.

 Technologies used: swift, java, play, hibernate